Am0031/javascript-algorithms/other/objects.md

    Volume of a cylinder : V = πr2h
    where r is the radius and h is the height of the cylinder.

-6. Write a Bubble Sort algorithm in JavaScript.
-   Note : Bubble sort is a simple sorting algorithm that works by repeatedly stepping through the list to be sorted, Sample Data: [6,4,0, 3,-2,1]
-   Expected Output : [-2, 0, 1, 3, 4, 6]

-7. Write a JavaScript program which returns a subset of a string.
+6. Write a JavaScript program which returns a subset of a string.
    Sample Data: dog
    Expected Output: ["d", "do", "dog", "o", "og", "g"]

-8. Write a JavaScript program to create a Clock.
+7. Write a JavaScript program to create a Clock.
    Note: The output will come every second.
    Expected Console Output :
    "14:37:42"